 - 1. All-SEC Teams.
 The first team consists of the top finisher in each event.
 The second team consists of the second and third place finishers in each event. - 2.
 All-Freshman Team.
 The team consists of any redshirt or true freshman who finishes either in the top eight or is the highest scoring freshman of each event, excluding relay events.
 Ties will not be broken.
 If no freshman scores, there is no representative for that event. - 3.
 Swimmer of the Year.
 The recipient will be determined by vote of the head coaches.
-The ballot will be provided to coaches following completion of the NCAA Championships. - 4.
+The ballot will be provided to coaches following completion of the NCAA Championships for vote at the annual Head Coaches Meeting. - 4.
 Diver of the Year.
 The recipient will be determined by vote of the head coaches.
-The ballot will be provided to coaches following completion of the NCAA Championships. - 5.
+The ballot will be provided to coaches following completion of the NCAA Championships for vote at the annual Head Coaches Meeting. - 5.
 Freshman Swimmer of the Year.
 The recipient will be determined by vote of the head coaches.
-The ballot will be provided to coaches following completion of the NCAA Championships. - 6.
+The ballot will be provided to coaches following completion of the NCAA Championships for vote at the annual Head Coaches Meeting. - 6.
 Freshman Diver of the Year.
 The recipient will be determined by vote of the head coaches.
-The ballot will be provided to coaches following completion of the NCAA Championships. - 7.
+The ballot will be provided to coaches following completion of the NCAA Championships for vote at the annual Head Coaches Meeting. - 7.
 Swimmer of the Meet.
 The recipient will be determined by vote of the head coaches.
 Coaches will vote by write-in, there will not be a nomination process.
 Each coach must drop their ballot into the scratch box prior to the last relay of the meet.
 The award will be announced at the conclusion of the championship.
 [Coaches may not vote for their own student-athlete] - 8.
 Diver of the Meet.
 The recipient will be determined by vote of the head coaches.
 Coaches will vote by write-in, there will not be a nomination process.
 Each coach must drop their ballot into the scratch box prior to the last relay of the meet.
 The award will be announced at the conclusion of the championship.
 [Coaches may not vote for their own student-athlete] - 9.
 Commissioner's Trophy.
 The recipient will be determined by total individual points scored at the Conference Championship.
 The award will be announced at the conclusion of the championship. - 10.
 Coaches of the Year.
 A swimming coach of the year and a diving coach of the year will be chosen annually.
 The recipients will be determined by vote of the head coaches.
-The ballot will be provided to coaches following NCAA competition. - 11.
+The ballot will be provided to coaches following completion of the NCAA Championships for vote at the annual Head Coaches Meeting. - 11.
 Scholar-Athlete of the Year.
 See General Administration section of the Commissioner's Regulations.
 The ballot will be provided to coaches following NCAA competition. - 12.
 Community Service Team.
 See General Administration section of the Commissioner's Regulations. - 13.
 Swimmer of the Week.
 See General Administration section of the Commissioner's Regulations. - 14.
 Diver of the Week.
 See General Administration section of the Commissioner's Regulations. - 15.
 Freshman of the Week.
 See General Administration section of the Commissioner's Regulations.